-This year has marked the first year that our oldest lives full time out of state.
+This year has marked the first year that our oldest lives full-time out of state.
 Her room is now a “guest” room and hers when she visits.
 How did that happen?
-I mean you send the kids off to college and assume they will be back for summers and holidays, and then they get jobs or take extra classes and the next thing you know you see them for a couple of weeks in the summer and winter.
+I mean, you send the kids off to college and assume they will be back for summers and holidays, and then they get jobs or take extra classes, and the next thing you know, you see them for a couple of weeks in the summer and winter.

-With Thanksgiving around the corner, I’ve been thinking about how much our family has changed in the last 5 years.
+With Thanksgiving around the corner, I’ve been thinking about how much our family has changed in the last five years.
 It seems that we had YEARS with little kids and all of the struggles associated with small children (having twins will do that to you.)

 (Yep, those are JUST mashed potatoes on her plate.)

-I’ve now got a 20-year-old and two 14-year-olds and with that growth comes the need to change and add to some of our family’s holiday celebrations and traditions.
-The Thanksgiving table used to be all about crayons, toys, mac n’ cheese, and plastic cups and now we don’t even have a kids table anymore (oh, but there is still mac n’ cheese, there will always be mac n’ cheese).
+I’ve now got a 20-year-old and two 14-year-olds, and with that growth comes the need to change and add to some of our family’s holiday celebrations and traditions.
+The Thanksgiving table used to be all about crayons, toys, mac n’ cheese, and plastic cups, and now we don’t even have a kid’s table anymore (oh, but there is still mac n’ cheese, there will always be mac n’ cheese).

-This year for Thanksgiving (and all Holiday seasons) I’m going to try as much as I can to focus on gratitude.
+This year for Thanksgiving (and all Holiday seasons), I’m going to try as much as I can to focus on gratitude.
 So instead of complaining that my kids are growing up, I will be grateful that I have 3 healthy kids who are growing up to be wonderful human beings.

-Thoughts on Gratitude:
+Thoughts on Gratitude

 You pretty much know what everyone is doing ALL THE TIME.
 Your friend had a party without you?
 It’s on Facebook.
 Someone is mad at you?
 They tell everyone on Twitter.
 It’s nuts.
 Don’t get me wrong, I love social media, I think it can be a tremendous force for good, but like anything, it can also be misused.

 All of that makes it so much more important to focus on what we have and to be grateful for all of our blessings.
-Focusing on gratitude can change a bad day to a good one, and turn what we have into “enough.”
+Focusing on gratitude can change a bad day into a good one and turn what we have into “enough.”

 I’ve been fancying up simple composition notebooks for a few years now.
 It’s one of my favorite DIY tricks.
-The notebooks are cheap and with only a few craft supplies you can make a great gift out of them.
+The notebooks are cheap, and with only a few craft supplies, you can make a great gift out of them.

-How to Make a Gratitude Journal:
+How to Make a Gratitude Journal

-If you are hosting Thanksgiving this year this would also be a fun DIY for your Thanksgiving table.
+If you are hosting Thanksgiving this year, this would also be a fun DIY for your Thanksgiving table.
 Set one at each person’s spot as a simple Thanksgiving gift to them.
 Want to make some?
 They are easy!
 You can make a bunch in a short amount of time.